 Banking chatbots are a perfect solution to help deflect and triage repetitive customer support inquiries—freeing up time for humans to spend on more productive and enjoyable tasks such as complex problem solving, critical thinking, and creativity (the top three skills deemed essential by the World Economic Forum).
 Employees can upskill, move away from repetitive tasks, and feel they are contributing something greater to the business.

 AI frees up time for humans to spend on more productive tasks such as complex problem solving, critical thinking, and creativity.

-Finn AI estimates that mid-sized banks could save up to $11,000 per customer service employee by implementing AI.
+Finn AI estimates that mid-sized banks could save up to $11,000 per customer service employee by implementing a banking chatbot.
 These costs come from savings in hiring, training, and creating efficiencies in customer service workflows.

 Again these numbers are conservative—studies indicate that the typical customer service team will spend $4,000 on a new-hire, and more than $4,800 for training.
 Despite this investment, 70 percent of customer service workers will quit their jobs within one year.

 Conversational AI ROI is Easier to Achieve than Ever